 Shuhe is a little bit further along the road of development than Baisha, and is quite a bit quieter than Lijiang, but just as interesting to look about.

 We’ll drive up to Baisha for a look about, and then we’ll take a stroll on to Shuhe, passing through the lanes and fields between the two villages.

-Songzanlin Temple is an active lamasery of the Yellow Hat sect of Buddhism.
+Songzanlin Monastery is an active lamasery of the Yellow Hat sect of Buddhism.
 It’s the largest Tibetan Buddhist monastery in Yunnan.
 It was established in 1679, bombed in 1959, sacked a little bit during the Cultural Revolution, and has since then been restored quite nicely.

-As with Lion Hill in Lijiang, what would be a relatively easy walkabout at lower altitude could feel a bit tougher at 3,300m above sea level, with a steep flight of stairs to climb on the way to the temple’s prayer hall.
+As with Lion Hill in Lijiang, what would be a relatively easy walkabout at lower altitude could feel a bit tougher at 3,300m above sea level, with a steep flight of stairs to climb on the way to the monastery’s prayer hall.

 Tiger Leaping Gorge

 On the way back from Shangri-La to Lijiang, we drive past Tiger Leaping Gorge, and why not visit while we’re in the area?
 We’ll just have time to stroll about the lower, slightly touristy section of the gorge, but will be able to spot the location of the fabled tiger’s leap, and see the powerful flow of the river down the gorge.

 Yunnan is home to at least 25 of the various ethnic groups of China.
 On this trip we see a lot of Naxi and Tibetans, but also some Dai, Yi, and Mosuo.